joshio1/joshio1.github.io/_posts/2024-02-18-how-to-fix-kamal-rails-master-key-message-encryption-error.md

 18:12:06 web.1    |     from /Users/omkarjoshi/Projects/rubypodcatcher/.bundle/ruby/3.2.0/gems/railties-7.1.1/lib/rails/initializable.rb:32:in `run'
 ```

-In this case, we have typically run the Rails application in our development environment using the `bin/dev` command and we use `<a href="https://github.com/ddollar/foreman">foreman</a>` in our `Procfile.dev`.
+This typically happens when running your Rails application locally with `bin/dev` using <a href="https://github.com/ddollar/foreman">foreman</a> in your `Procfile.dev`.

-## The Fix:
+## The Solution

-- Create a separate environment variable file for our local environment:
+Create a separate environment variable file for local development:

 ```bash
 # .env.local
 RAILS_MASTER_KEY=<development_master_key>
 ```

-- Explicitly specify this environment variable when foreman starts in Procfile.dev
+Update your `Procfile.dev` to explicitly use this file:

 ```bash
 # Procfile.dev
 exec foreman start -e .env.local -f Procfile.dev "$@"
 ```

-## Why does this work?
+## Why This Works

-- Earlier our Procfile.dev, simply started foreman using this command: `exec foreman start -f Procfile.dev "*$@*"`.
-This command automatically picks up the `.env` file which is present in the root directory.
+- Previously, `Procfile.dev` ran `exec foreman start -f Procfile.dev "$@"`, which automatically loaded your `.env` file
-- In our case, this `.env` file has configuration for the production environment which are required for Kamal.
+- Your `.env` file contains production configuration needed for Kamal
-- In our fix, we explicitly point foreman to a different "local" environment variable file which gets rid of this error.
+- By explicitly pointing foreman to `.env.local`, you use your development master key instead, resolving the decryption error

-Check out <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">my Rails Kamal Series</a> for step by step guide to deploy Rails application using Kamal.
+For a complete guide to deploying Rails with Kamal, see the <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Rails Kamal Series</a>.